ansible-collections/community.general/CONTRIBUTING.md

 You can also read [our Quick-start development guide](https://github.com/ansible/community-docs/blob/main/create_pr_quick_start_guide.rst).

+## Test pull requests

+If you wanted to checkout a PR branch and test the changes locally, use [this document](https://docs.ansible.com/ansible/latest/dev_guide/developing_collections_contributing.html), but instead of ansible-collections/community.general use pr_author/community.general and checkout the PR branch.

 If you find any inconsistencies or places in this document which can be improved, feel free to raise an issue or pull request to fix it.